arey1124/Table-Tracker-CSCI-5410-Serverless-Data-Processing/README.md

 ## Introduction

 Welcome to the Table Tracker App 🚀, a serverless solution designed to streamline restaurant reservations in Halifax, Nova Scotia.
-This technical proposal provides an in-depth overview of the architecture, components, and modules incorporated into the project.

 ## Project Overview